littleosbook/littleosbook/environment_and_booting.md

 bootloader and the configuration file.

 ### Running Bochs
-Now we can run the OS in Bochs using the `os.iso` ISO image.
+Now we can run the OS in the Bochs emulator using the `os.iso` ISO image.
 Bochs needs a configuration file to start and an example of a simple configuration file is given below: